Cos'è

 What is the LEI code

-The Legal Entity Identifier (LEI) is an alphanumeric code, consisting of 20 characters, based on the international standard ISO 17442, which makes it possible to uniquely identify legal entities (Legal Entities) operating in financial markets around the world.
-The LEI code contains some basic information on the applicant legal entity (level 1 data), such as tax code, name, address of the registered office, legal form.
-Furthermore, it contains also information relating to the applicant's corporate structure, that is who owns whom (level 2 data), particularly useful for reconstructing the corporate ramifications.
 All these data are published in the LEI database, updated daily and available on the website of the GLEIF (Global Legal Entity Identifier Foundation), a non-profit organization that coordinates the global LEI system worldwide, and can be freely consulted by anyone interested through the appropriate functionality of research.

-What it is for
+What is for

 The LEI code serves to identify counterparties in financial transactions subject to reporting obligations in a simple, fast and standardized way.
-The LEI code is; uniquely associated with each applicant and cannot; be transferred from one legal entity to another.
+The LEI code is uniquely associated with each applicant and cannot; be transferred from one legal entity to another.

 Who needs it